Mukhtar Auezov: Writings

-"Abai Zholy" (The path of Abai)
+Abai Joly

-In his formative years, Mukhtar listened to the memories of his grandfather that told of Abai and Kunanbay.
+In his formative years, Auezov listened to the memories of his grandfather that told of Abai and Kunanbay.
 The destiny of Mukhtar Auezov was linked by many threads to the life of Abai the hero great inspiration of his life.
 Abai himself graced family celebrations, arranged for Auez to mark the birth of his grandson.
 Nurganym, one of the wives of Kunanbai father of Abai, was the sister of Auez.

-Mukhtar later became friends with the son of Abai Turagulom and married Camille, granddaughter of the great poet, that is the daughter of Magauov.
+Auezov later became friends with the son of Abai Turagulom and married Camille, granddaughter of the great poet, that is the daughter of Magauov.
 Auezov met Dilda, the first wife of Abai with whom he received a great deal of information.
-More information about Abai was forthcoming from Eigerim another of Abai’s life partners who survived her husband for more than a decade.
+More information about Abai was forthcoming from Eigerim another of Abai's life partners who survived her husband for more than a decade.

-Mukhtar Omarhanuly for 15 years wrote his famous four-volume epic historical novel called "Abai Joly".
+Auezov for 15 years wrote his famous four-volume epic historical novel called "Abai Joly" ("The Path of Abai").
 It was translated into Russian.
 In 1949 two books of the novel "Abai" received the first level award of the Union of Soviet Socialist Republics.
 This epic, which ended with four books, was awarded the Lenin Prize. was translated into 30 languages, and received rave reviews from readers all over the world.

-"Abai Zholy" is one of the most popular and valuable novels written by Mukhtar Auezov.
-The first book of the series was published in 1942 and after five years in 1947 “Abai”, the second of the series was published, then came the third book in 1952 called “Abai aga” (Brother Abai).
+"Abai Joly" is one of the most popular and valuable novels written by Mukhtar Auezov.
+The first book of the series was published in 1942 and after five years in 1947 "Abai", the second of the series was published, then came the third book in 1952 called "Abai aga" (Brother Abai).
 Finally, the fourth book was released in 1956.
-Later all of the books were repackaged and renamed as “Abai zholy” (The Path of Abai).
+Later all of the books were repackaged and renamed as "Abai zholy" (The Path of Abai).
 The first book and second books each have 7 chapters and one epilogue.
 The third book has 6 chapters as has the Fourth and one epilogue entire epic is divided into 20 short chapters each of which includes uniquely interesting situations.

-Each chapter’s name precisely demonstrates the psychological state of the events within the story.
+Each chapter's name precisely demonstrates the psychological state of the events within the story.
 If we compare there is much more drama, tragedy, sadness and sorrow than positive and happy moments.
 In the first book we can clearly see how the young and inexperienced boy grows up and at the end of the fourth book we see how he became an adult and changed and who ultimately fails.

 Mukhtar Auezov wrote the libretto of the opera Abai.